meilisearch/documentation/learn/getting_started/quick_start.md

 ::::

-Once you launch your Meilisearch instance with a master key, all subsequent requests,m except the  ['GET /health' endpoint](/reference/api/health.md), must include the [`Authorization` header](/reference/api/overview.md#authorization).
+Once you launch your Meilisearch instance with a master key, all subsequent requests, except the ['GET /health' endpoint](/reference/api/health.md), must include the [`Authorization` header](/reference/api/overview.md#authorization).

 When you launch your secure instance, Meilisearch will generate two API keys for you:

 - Default Search API Key: For accessing the [search route](/reference/api/search.md)
 - Default Admin API Key: For accessing all API routes except [`/keys`](/reference/api/keys.md)

+To learn more about key management, refer to our [dedicated guide](/learn/security/master_api_keys.md).

 ## Front-end integration